 SECL is a competitive league run and operated by WYSA that features teams and clubs in Southeast Wisconsin.
 The SECL is considered a "classic" league with teams earning promotion to the WYSA State League.
-The geographic area covered by the SECL: Sheboygan (North) Kenosha/Racine (South), Waukesha (West), Milwaukee (East).
+For Boys and Girls ages 11U-19U.
+The geographic area covered by the SECL: Sheboygan/Fond du Lac (North) Kenosha/Racine (South), Waukesha (West), Milwaukee (East).